Zero Day (film): Production

-The director of the film, Ben Coccio recalls that he was in a pizzeria in Brooklyn, New York, just finishing his first 35mm short film, on the day of the 1999 Columbine High School massacre, and saw coverage of the event on the eatery's television, commenting, "I remember thinking that I was surprised that it hadn't happened sooner."
+The film's director Ben Coccio recalls that he was in a pizzeria in Brooklyn, New York, just finishing his first 35mm short film, on the day of the 1999 Columbine High School massacre, and saw coverage of the event on the eatery's television, commenting, "I remember thinking that I was surprised that it hadn't happened sooner."
 Coccio was also struck by the extent to which Eric Harris and Dylan Klebold planned that shooting, compared to the impromptu crimes of passion that typified other school shootings.
 Coccio became eager to address a story in a way that was very different and not exploitative, and drew upon his own views of high school as a place of tension where "anything could happen at any time".
 Coccio felt as if it had to be "done just right."
 He continued, "if it turns into a oversimplified polemic or melodrama, then it’s worse than making a bad movie—it’s taking a dump on someone’s grave."
 Coccio's theory of student school shooters is not that they are the most bullied, as such students tend to develop feelings of inferiority and are likely to harm themselves.
 Coccio feels that shooters tend to be students with feelings of superiority, and that "when other people don't confirm that, it really gets under their skin."